-S10E - A class of polymer modified bitumen, used for spray seal work, with an elastomeric modifier, conforming to specified binder properties in the Standard Specification for Roadworks It must be manufactured from bitumen that conforms to the classes in AS 2008.

-SAMI - Strain Alleviating Membrane Interlayer.
+Table - Definitions - Spray Sealing - Binder Coat Requirements - Roadworks and Civil Works S10E A class of polymer modified bitumen, used for spray seal work, with an elastomeric modifier, conforming to binder properties in this specification.
+It must be manufactured from bitumen that conforms to the classes in AS 2008.
+SAMI Strain Alleviating Membrane Interlayer.
 A layer of seal sprayed onto an existing cracked surface, prior to asphalt resurfacing.

-7.10.1.3 Requirements
+7.10.1.3 Requirements - Hold Point

-Selection of binder type other than those specified above can be considered in special circumstances and to the approval of the Executive Director Civil Services.
+Selection of binder type other than those specified in the Table - Binder coat requirements - General can be considered in special circumstances and to the approval of the Executive Director Civil Services.
 For example, resealing a heavily cracked surface may require a S20E or S25E binder type or crumb rubber S45R.